-Concussion Defined: For purposes of these protocols, the term concussion is defined as (reference McCrory et al BJSM ’13): A complex pathophysiological process affecting the brain induced by biomechanical forces.
-Several common features that may be utilized in defining the nature of a concussive head injury include:
+Sport-related concussion (“SRC”) is a traumatic brain injury induced by biomechanical forces.
+Several common features that may be utilized in clinically defining the nature of a concussive head injury include the following:

 Potential Concussion Signs (Observable)